Sasszem/esp-scopelogo/README.md

 - switch the scope to XY mode
 - use scope controls to adjust image position and size
 - you might need to filp the image using scope controls or rotate it by swapping the channels
-- you can switch between images via connecting a button between the pin specified in `firmware.ino` (can be changed to any pin featuring pullup, software debouncing is provided)
+- you can switch between images via connecting a button between the pin specified in `settings.h` (can be changed to any pin featuring pullup, software debouncing is provided)
 - after the first upload, the ESP has OTG functionality.
 Hold down the button while powering up to activate (the builtin LED will also light up).
-SSID and PW can be set in `firmware.ino`
+SSID and PW can be set in `settings.h`.
+The OTG functionality can also be disabled here.

 Used some of the SVG reading code from my [`fourieranim` project](https://github.com/sasszem/fourieranim)